So said Anatole France, French writer and 1921 Nobel Prize winner for Literature. How true.

 I am starting a one-minute video series on Business Idioms on Instagram.
 If you happen to be on that medium, please be sure to check my Instagram account out and tell me what you think.
 The videos will be shared on my Facebook Page and Twitter Account too.

-In the meantime, if you haven’t done so already, be sure to subscribe to receive my blog posts and download my FREE guide to better communication at work with English (see below).
+In the meantime, if you haven’t done so already, be sure to join the EWAT community of professionals and receive 4 FREE bonuses.
+Join today (see below).

 Ciao for now